renerocksai/aercbook/README.md

 The way the search works, is: it searches the KEYs (think: aliases, shortcuts) but returns the associated e-mails.

-The Levenshtein's or edit distance is used to sort matching keys in order to enable fuzzy searching.
+A modified Levenshtein's or edit distance is used to sort matching keys in order to enable fuzzy searching.
 Hence, you don't need to type in keys exactly as specified in the address book.
 E.g. instead of `rene`, you can type `ee` which will rank `rene` higher than e.g. `ellipsis`, eventhough the latter starts with an `e`.

+The modification to the Levenshtein distance is: search words matching the beginning of keys will be preferred by subtracting their length from the resulting distance.
+E.g. "ren" will have an edit distance to the key "rene" of 1, but since the first three characters match the key, the resulting distance is -2, giving "ren" preference over matches with edit distance of 1 that don't start with "ren".

 See below for what I mean with keys: